karrika/VesselVIS/README.md

 ### SSL certification

 In order to use SSL certificates you need to add your service instance certificates in the main directory.
-Have a look at __main__.py for the name of the host, ports and certificates.
+In this instance the files are Certificate_VIS-IMO8320767.pem and PrivateKey_VIS-IMO8320767.pem.
+Both should be in the root directory.

+In order to identify the instance correctly you need to edit the path attribute in the swagger_server/swagger/swagger.yaml file.
+In this example the instance is /8320767

 To run the server, please execute the following from the root directory: